larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 There is the potential abuse of the moderation process by moderators, working group chairs, and potentially others that could lead to censorship of legitimate participation.
-This risk can be checked in seven ways:
+This potential risk is mitigated in seven ways:

 1. The moderator team is required to first establish processes and